iafilatov/libfprint/README.md

 *Most enrolling and verification problems are caused by bad quality of scans*.
 Check various `*.pgm` files to see what's wrong.

+If you still wish to try touch operation, use [elan-touch](https://github.com/iafilatov/libfprint/tree/elan-touch) branch.
+For me even enrolling is impossible with touch.
+YMMV.

 ### 0x0903